rasteiner/k3-kql-client/readme.md

 When enabling public access, security becomes even more important; consider setting up a Whitelist of allowed function calls.

 ### Whitelisting methods
 By default no whitelist is set up.
-You can create one in your config file.
+This means that all methods that aren't blacklisted can be called.
+You can enable whitelisting, and therefore restrict access to the specified methods, by configuring a list.

 Only methods present in the whitelist will be callable directly from the query.
 This doesn't mean that they can't be called at all: if you whitelist method **A** and not method **B**.
 Method **B** can still be called by **A**.